 1. Engage regional stakeholders and markets

 When onboarding on a global scale, particularly if you are consolidating markets for the first time, engaging your regional stakeholders is essential.
 As a minimum, you should understand how your key markets will work and how they will receive the changes.
 But to give your implementation the best chance of success and avoid costly or time-consuming issues further down the line, you need a team on the ground who speak the local language, understand any cultural differences and can act as advocates.
-For an organisation to successfully change and transition to a new TMC, it’s critical that stakeholders first accept and then adopt the change, so having these advocates on the ground in all your markets will pave the way to a successful implementation.
+For an organization to successfully change and transition to a new TMC, it’s critical that stakeholders first accept and then adopt the change, so having these advocates on the ground in all your markets will pave the way to a successful implementation.

 2. Take a wide-angle view